Addiction and Psychotherapy

 I am in long-term recovery from addiction.
 I have attended 12-step meetings.
 I trained at the Hazelden Foundation.
-I have supervised the clinical teams at PROMIS Recovery Centre and Cardinal Clinic.
+I have supervised clinical teams in private residential addiction treatment and in a private psychiatric hospital.
 And I have, in 25 years of clinical practice, watched people attempt to recover from serious addiction using the 12-step programme alone, without psychotherapy, and I have seen what that produces.

 The 12-step programme saves lives.
 It provides a structure, a community, a set of practices and a framework of meaning that, for many people, makes sustained recovery possible.
 I am not arguing against it.

-I am arguing that it is not psychotherapy, and that asking it to do what psychotherapy does — while declining to do psychotherapy — produces, for a significant proportion of people in recovery, a result that is described as sobriety but which is, more accurately, white-knuckle abstinence.
+I am arguing that it is not psychotherapy, and that asking it to do what psychotherapy does, while declining to do psychotherapy, produces, for a significant proportion of people in recovery, a result that is described as sobriety but which is, more accurately, white-knuckle abstinence, what is sometimes called a dry drunk.

 What the evidence shows